bredamatt/bredamatt/README.md

 ### Work experience

 In addition to my focus on computational science during my time in university, I have built up a plethora of practical experience as a DevOps engineer working across Cloud Providers like AWS, Azure, GCP, IBM Cloud and VMWare ESXi on-premises.
-Additionally, I have mostly worked in highly security critical environments.
-Examples are:
+Additionally, I have mostly worked in highly security critical environments with a focus on deploying various Kubernetes distributions like OpenShift, ICP, AKS, EKS and GKE.
+Some environments I have worked in are:
 - military research institutes,
 - centralized public-key-infrastructures,
 - sovereign wealth funds,